Tracing Information Flow from Open Quantum Systems: Types of Information Flow to Environment

-where $\{\ket{1},\ket{2}\}$ is a system basis, $\{\ket{\Tilde{1}},\ket{\Tilde{2}}\}$ is a pair of orthogonal environment states and $P_\perp$ is the projector into the respective orthogonal subspace of the environment.
+where $\{\ket{\phi_1},\ket{\phi_2}\}$ is a system basis, $\{\ket{\chi_1},\ket{\chi_2}\}$ is a pair of orthogonal environment states and $P_\perp$ is the projector into the respective orthogonal subspace of the environment.

-A possible practicable solution to experimentally achieve a genuine quantum information flow to the environment, is to introduce a polarization rotation into the waveguides around an axis different than $z$.
-This can be achieved for example by introducing a rotation of the ellipticity into the waveguides \cite{polRotatingWaveguides,SzameitRotation}.
-The effective Hamiltonian in this case $H_1$ contains the Hamiltionian $H_0$ and an additional polarization rotation with
+A possible practicable solution to experimentally achieve a genuine quantum information flow to the environment, is to additionally introduce a polarization rotation into the waveguides around an axis different than $z$.
+This can be achieved for example by introducing a rotation of the ellipticity into the waveguides~\cite{polRotatingWaveguides,SzameitRotation}.
+The effective Hamiltonian in this case $H^\prime$ contains the Hamiltionian $H$ and an additional polarization rotation with

-where $\alpha^x_m$ and $\alpha^y_m$ represent the rotation rates around the $x$ and $y$-axis of the Bloch sphere for waveguide $m$.
-Note that $H_1$ cannot be written in diagonal form for the system and thus in general also the effective evolution is not diagonal in any system basis.
+where $\alpha^x_m$ and $\alpha^y_m$ represent the rotation rates around the $x$ and $y$-axis of the Bloch sphere for waveguide $m$ respectively.
+Note that $H^\prime$ cannot be written in diagonal form for the system and thus in general also the effective evolution is not diagonal in any system basis.

-By choosing suitable parameters for propagation, coupling and rotation for $H_1$ we are able to numerically simulate an evolution where all information about all system parameters is simultaneously transferred to the environment, as shown in Fig.~\ref{fig_fullTransfer}.
+By choosing suitable parameters for propagation, coupling and rotation for $H^\prime$ we are able to numerically simulate an evolution where all information about all system parameters is simultaneously transferred to the environment, as shown in Fig.~\ref{fig_fullTransfer}.
 For each timestep we optimized over pairs of orthogonal test states from all possible directions of the Bloch sphere to determine the worst and best cases.
-In the simulated time interval the state, and thus all information is periodically swapped between system and environment, with approximately a full swap (up to local unitaries) realized at the propagation length $l=9.56$.
-Thus, contrary to the case illustrated by Eqs.~(\ref{eq_distSys}) and (\ref{eq_distEnv}) this information transfer has no classical analog and can in this sense be considered genuinely quantum.
+In the simulated time interval the state, and thus all information is periodically swapped between system and environment, with approximately a full swap (up to local unitaries) realized at the propagation length $l=9.6\,\mathrm{cm}$.